Last Updated on February 2, 2022

-One of the major advantages of this amazing software is that it is cloud-based which lets you enjoy all the benefits of the cloud while working on a straightforward and easy-to-use UI.
+One of the significant advantages of this fantastic software is that it is cloud-based which lets you enjoy all the benefits of the cloud while working on a straightforward and easy-to-use UI.
 Since all the small and large industries are migrating to the cloud these days, ProLaw hosting on the cloud attracts many firms in the US as it caters to all their needs perfectly.

 A brief overview of ProLaw

-ProLaw is a practice management suite that offers front office functionalities that takes care of the calendar tasks, emails, time tracking, and billing efficiently.
+ProLaw is a practice management suite that offers front office functionalities that efficiently take care of calendar tasks, emails, time tracking, and billing.
 When it comes to back-office functionalities, it takes care of all the accounting tasks, including business accountings.
 It also has an exceptional feature of document management which gives the user the ability to store, edit, modify or delete the documents as per his needs.
-It has a powerful search function as well, which is a huge bonus for the attorneys as users.
+It also has a robust search function, which is a massive bonus for the attorneys as users.
 When combined, all these features make ProLaw one of the most efficient software, which is why it is in high demand in the market currently.

 It’s time to move ProLaw to the cloud.
 Talk with one of our experts about how your firm can benefit from moving to cloud computing.

 ProLaw in the cloud is improving law firms.

 Read about the 12 major benefits of using ProLaw in the cloud right now.

 Setting up the ProLaw software becomes extremely easy when the user takes the help of professionals for the process.
 Whether you are using in-house servers for other software or using a private cloud setup for the ProLaw, you have to hire a professional to take care of the who.
 In the case of ProLaw, the IT professional you have hired will install and set up the SQL server and the software itself.